myanisk/IHM-QGC/README.md

 - **Qt Version**: 5.15.2 (only)

 **Note:** Do not use any other version of Qt!
 QGC has been thoroughly tested with the specified version of Qt (5.15.2).
 Using other Qt versions may introduce bugs affecting stability and safety.

-For more information, see the [Qt 5 supported platform list](#qt-5-supported-platform-list).

-**Native CentOS Builds** are also supported but documented separately due to differences in the tested environment.

 ### Install Visual Studio 2019 (Windows Only)